b3h3moth/UnixCentric/libraries_APIs/sqlite/README.md

  CREATE INDEX, etc.), but for any type of DML command - Data Manipulation Language - is strongly reccomended using the prepared statements.

+## rowid

+SQLite automatically create an implicit column named 'rowid' and automatically assigns an integer value whenever you insert a new row.
+When a table with an 'INTEGER PRIMARY KEY' column is created, this column will points to the 'rowid'.

+Get the last rowid added with `sqlite3_last_insert_rowid()` function.

 ## The SQLite API C functions covered

 Opening a new database connection: